WhatsApp/proxy/README.md

 2. 8443: Standard web traffic, encrypted (HTTPS) with PROXY protocol expected
 3. 8222: Jabber protocol traffic (WhatsApp default) with PROXY protocol expected

+## Adverse network conditions

+The proxy container exposes many ports for different functionality.
+When deploying the container to work around adverse network conditions, this flexibility may actually be undesirable, since a proxy instance may be uniquely identified by some of the non-standard ports.

+To provide basic functionality (messages and media), we recommend exposing only ports 443 and 587 on the proxy endpoint.

+This is required **only if exposing the proxy on a public IP address**, and not needed for users connecting to the proxy through a VPN or a private connection.

+> Note: When using the proxy enabled HTTPS port (8443),
+> make sure port 8443 is exposed publicly as port 443,
+> to ensure WhatsApp clients can connect to port 443.

 ## Certificate generation for SSL encrypted ports

 Ports 443 and 8443 are protected by a self-signed encryption certificate generated at container start time.
 There are some custom options should you wish to tweak the settings of the generated certificates